Cloudy261/ArduinoJoystick/README.md

 # ArduinoJoystick
-Easy to use Library for Arduino Joysticks
+Easy to use Library for Arduino Joysticks.
 Get floating point Numbers instead of analogReadings.

 # Wiring